papitasleys/testcafe_bootcamp_final_showdown/README.md

 # Testcafe Bootcamp

-Compilation of exercises part of the  QA MindLabs' testcafe bootcamp made by the one and only papitas leys excusez moi
+Final project part of the  QA MindLabs' testcafe bootcamp made by the one and only papitas leys excusez moi

 ## Testcafe installation